corphish/widgets-ktx/widgets-ktx/docs/ImmutableListAdapter.md

 # ImmutableListAdapter
 You would probably agree with the fact that `RecyclerView` is a widely used widget.
 But, for every `RecyclerView`, there must be an `Adapter`.
 And writing adapters (even for small layouts) can be annoying and repetitive task.
-The `ListAdaptable` makes your life easier by minimising the need for creating adapter classes.
+The `ImmutableListAdaptable` makes your life easier by minimising the need for creating adapter classes.
 It provides a way of defining adapters to work with _immutable as well as mutable data sets_ without creating a class for it.
-The `ListAdaptable` provides an interface, with which an adapter for both mutable and immutable data sets can be built and used.
+The `ImmutableListAdaptable` provides an interface, with which an adapter for both mutable and immutable data sets can be built and used.

 ### Example
 ```kotlin